AguaClara/Filter_Constriction/AguaClara_Interactive_Tutorial.md

 ```

 6. You have a pipe with a radius of 0.2 m with water flowing in it at 2 m<sup>3</sup>/s.
 You want to see how the Reynolds Number changes as viscosity changes due to a change in temperature from 0 to 200<sup>o</sup>C. Create a plot of Reynolds Number against Temperature in Kelvin to show a relationship.
-Make sure your plot has a title and labeled axes.
+Make sure your plot has a title, labeled axes, and axes grid.
 You can use functions from `physchem` like `pc.re_pipe` and `pc.viscosity_kinematic`. *(Hint: Make an array of temperatures to input into the `pc.viscosity_kinematic` function)*.
+Make sure to save you plot to your images folder in your personal repository.

 <!--- Fill you answer here. --->